jonashackt/mac-to-linux/02-software.md

 To be able to sync your Obsidian Vault using Syncthing, first try to locate your Obsidian Vault on Android.
 To find the location of your vault, you need to tap on the menu icon in the top left and click on your vaults name.
 Now a pop up should show up and present `Manage vaults...`.
 Now click on your created vault again and there should be a `This vault is located at /storage/emulated/0/xyz` under your vault's name.
 This is the folder we want to sync using the already setup Syncthing.

-As the docs state:

-On all devices:

-    Open Syncthing and create a shared folder.
-Set the folder path to your Obsidian vault.
-    Ensure the same folder is selected on all devices.
-    Configure folder syncing preferences (e.g., Send & Receive for bidirectional syncing).
+Simply copy the Obsidian vault folder to your Syncthing Default Folder created earlier.
+Now open a new Obisidian vault from this exact folder location and delete the old one.

+On your Desktop devices you can do the same.
+That's it, now your Obsidian notes are in sync on all your devices!